arnabnss/github-actions/README.md

-Repository contains all examples and notes for the Github Action testing
+Repository contains all examples and notes for the Github action testing